ClaytonPassmore/resume/README.md

-# ClaytonPassmore.github.io
+# Resume

-Personal web page written in React.
+Resume written in React.